-Deciding that a ducted reverse cycle system is the best form of air conditioning for your home is the first step.
-Next is to choose the right make and model for your home, and this is where you may need a little help!
+Now that you’ve decided on a ducted reverse cycle system for your home, it’s time to choose the right make and model for your needs.
+This is where we can help!
 With so many systems and features to consider, the choice can be overwhelming.
-To make your task a little easier, we’ve put together this handy guide.
+This handy guide will help!

 Preparing your home for ducted air conditioning